PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 "Best orthodontist for teens" (not "braces vs invisalign comparison")

 URL-based custom segments: Add URLs of competitor product pages, category pages, or landing pages closely related to your offer.
 Skip generic homepages—Google needs specific signals about what content matters.
+This is a sneaky favorite of mine: you're essentially siphoning off the intent generated by your competitors' ad spend.

 App-based custom segments: When relevant, add apps your ideal customer likely uses.
 For B2B, this might be industry tools like Salesforce or HubSpot.
 For consumer electronics, it might be specific shopping or comparison apps.